For further information regarding Tomorrow's World exhibition and ongoing collaboration please visit: Tomorrowsworldexhibition.blogspot.co.uk

 Tomorrow's World #2 @ Project Number / 6

-A twoman exhibition and ongoing collaboration by Dave Evans & Robin Tarbet
+A two‐man exhibition and ongoing collaboration by Dave Evans & Robin Tarbet

 Project Number : London